seesharper/LightInject/doc/gettingstarted.md

 ### CompositionRootAttribute ###

 When an assembly is being scanned, **LightInject** will look for implementations of the **ICompositionRoot** interface.
 For large assemblies that contains many type, this might be an expensive operation.
-The CompositionRootAttribute is an assembly level attribute that simply helps **LightInject** to locate the compostion root.
+The **CompositionRootAttribute** is an assembly level attribute that simply helps **LightInject** to locate the compostion root.

     [assembly: CompositionRootType(typeof(SampleCompositionRoot))]

+### RegisterFrom ###

+Allows explicit execution of a composition root.

+	container.RegisterFrom<SampleCompositionRoot>();

 ## Generics ##